-Enzalutamide is used in the treatment of prostate cancer that has spread to other parts of your body.
+Enzalutamide is a treatment for prostate cancer that has spread to other parts of your body, advanced prostate cancer.

 You might have blood tests before starting treatment and during your treatment.
 They check your general health and might check your levels of blood cells and other substances in the blood.

 We haven't listed all the side effects.
 It is very unlikely that you will have all of these side effects, but you might have some of them at the same time.

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatment you are having.
 For example, your side effects could be worse if you are also having other drugs or radiotherapy.